St Joseph's Industrial School for Roman Catholic Boys, Limerick / Glin, Co. Limerick, Republic of Ireland

 On 27 April 1897, the official capacity of the School was increased to 170 places.

 On 1928, St Joseph's moved from its overcrowded building at Sexton Street to the former Poor Law District School at Glin, Co.
 Limerick.
 The premises were originally constructed as the Glin Union workhouse then, from 1893 to 1926, had housed children from workhouses in Co.
 Limerick and north Kerry.
 Around £15,000 was spent on renovating and improving the buildings for use by St Joseph's, including the installation of a new hot water heating system, dining hall, infirmary, chapel, new floors in the dormitories, new windows and doors, new steam presses and new cookers.
+Although retaining the St Joseph's name, the establishment was often then also referred to as Glin Industrial School.

 The District School site is shown on the early 1900s map below.